 2017 - 2020

-PROFILE: President, STANLEY Healthcare.
-Former Vice President and General Manager of Medtronic Transformative Solutions, Vice President of Global Operations at Salient Surgical Technologies and attorney at the law firms of Holland & Knight and Wiggin & Nourie.
+PROFILE: President of Stanley Healthcare, a division of Stanley Black and Decker.
+Former Vice President and General Manager of Medtronic Transformative Solutions, Vice President of Global Operations at Salient Surgical Technologies and attorney at the law firm of Holland & Knight.
 Served as Vice President of Compliance and Ethics for the Elliot Health System.
 Began career as a clinical social worker at Portsmouth Regional Hospital and has a Masters Degree in Psychology.
 She is a graduate of the University of New Hampshire and earned her law degree at Suffolk University Law School; has a Masters in Public Health from Harvard University.
 Appointed to the USNH Board of Trustees by Gov. Sununu to a term beginning January 18, 2017, and expiring June 30, 2020.

 CATHY J. GREEN

 2017 - 2021

 PROFILE: Graduate of Trinity College (Hartford, Ct.
 1974) and the University of New Hampshire School of Law - formerly Franklin Pierce Law Center (1977).
 Partner at Green & Utter PA in Manchester, NH focusing on criminal defense.
 Fellow of the American College of Trial Lawyers; recognized as a Champion of Liberty by the New Hampshire Association of Criminal Defense Lawyers which she co-founded and served as President of from 1989-2001; President of the New Hampshire Public Defender Board of Directors; Member of the Board of Trustees for the Franklin Pierce Law Center/UNH School of Law from 2003, which she chaired from 2011-2014 when it merged with the University of New Hampshire.
 Elected by UNH alumni to serve a four-year term on the USNH Board of Trustees beginning in 2017 and expiring in 2021.